NZ expert sounds warning after DeepNude app goes viral

 Communications and Digital Media Minister Kris Faafoi told the Herald he generally agreed with the Law Foundation report's stance.

-Faafoi hosted a cybersecurity event this morning, in part to spruik a Budget 2019 funding boost for the three-year-old Computer Emergency Response Team (aka Cert NZ) - setup by government as a "triage centre" for cybersecurity incidents.
+Faafoi hosted a cybersecurity event on Tuesday, in part to spruik a Budget 2019 funding boost for the three-year-old Computer Emergency Response Team (aka Cert NZ) - setup by the government as a "triage centre" for cybersecurity incidents.
 The idea is that if you or your small business are hit by an online threat, you can contact Cert NZ who will direct you to the right contact at the police or another appropriate agency.

 Cert NZ complements NetSafe, the lead agency to enforce the Harmful Digital Communications Act.
 Facebook and Twitter might ignore your calls, but they'll pick up the phone to Netsafe if it advocates on your behalf about cyberbullying, hate speech or other online abuse.
 Netsafe also plays an education role.